mcarvin8/ava-sf-devops/README.md

 This is where I suggest using CI/CD environment protection rules.

-When the merge is accepted into the default branch, the push pipeline will destroy any destructive metadata in production and then deploy constructive changes to production.
+When the merge is accepted into the default branch, the push pipeline will run automatiicaly to destroy any destructive metadata in production and then deploy constructive changes to production.

+The destructive deployment job is allowed to fail in order to not block the constructive deployment or to allow the destruction to run after the constructive.

 ## Slack Posts